ClaudiaShu/Sonnet/README.md

 - 2017
 - 2018

 To switch locations or seasons, simply modify the dataset path.
 For example, for New York in 2017:
 ```
 python scripts/run_experiment.py dataset=weatherbench/newyork/newyork_2017 exp=weatherbench
 ```

+**Note**: The default parameter settings may not reproduce the exact results reported in the paper, as those results were obtained through hyperparameter tuning.